mskilab-org/fishHook/README.md

 # toList()
-**Description:** Returns a list of lists where each internal list corresponds to a covariate and is for use internally in the annotate.targets function.
+**Description:** Returns a list of lists where each internal list corresponds to a covariate and is for use internally in the annotate.hypotheses function.
 The list representation of the covariate will contain the following variables: type, signature, pad, na.rm, field, grep <br/><br/>
 **Params:** No parameters required.
 Provided parameters will be ignored. <br/><br/>
 **Return:** list of lists<br/><br/>
 **UI:** None

 # print()
-**Description:** Prints out a summary of the Cov_Arr.
+**Description:** Prints out a summary of the Covariate.
 Can be used by invoking the variable name.<br/><br/>
 **Params:** No parameters required.
 Provided parameters will be ignored. <br/><br/>
 **Return:** None<br/><br/>
-**UI:** Prints information about the Cov_Arr to the console with all of covariates printed in order with variables printed alongside each covariate.
+**UI:** Prints information about the Covariate to the console with all of covariates printed in order with variables printed alongside each covariate.